explorerskp/market-feed-handler/README.md

 ## System Architecture

-The system models a production HFT ingress pipeline across three layers.
+The system models a production HFT ingress pipeline across four stages.

-**Network Ingress (UDP):** Uses `SO_REUSEPORT` to allow multiple consumer threads to bind to the same multicast group, simulating hardware-based Receive Side Scaling (RSS).

-**The Collision Tree (`collision_arch/`):** The core lock-free data structure.
-Concurrent producers handle filtering, merging, and dropping of stale data.
-Incoming threads conflate intermediate ticks in-flight via a lock-free overwriting protocol.
-The consumer (strategy thread) operates in strict O(1) time by loading the root's sequence guard, copying the payload, and performing a final relaxed consistency check — ensuring only actionable, live market data is evaluated.
+**Ingress Layer and Kernel Bypass:** The production architecture is designed for Kernel Bypass networking (DPDK / Solarflare EFVI), delivering raw UDP multicast packets from the Exchange Gateway directly into user-space memory via DMA, bypassing OS context switches and interrupt overhead entirely.
+In the current prototype, hardware constraints preclude true kernel bypass; highly optimised POSIX UDP sockets are used instead.
+The downstream conflation mechanics are otherwise identical.
+A pool of concurrent network threads spin-polls these ingress channels.
+Upon intercepting a payload, each thread parses the raw binary data into a structured `MarketUpdate` object (symbol, price, quantity, monotonic sequence timestamp) and records an `arrival_tsc` via the CPU's RDTSC instruction for deterministic internal latency tracking.

+**Gateway Routing and Deterministic Hashing:** To prevent cross-asset data corruption, a Symbol ID-based hash maps each parsed update to a dedicated, asset-specific Collision Tree.
+A secondary deterministic hash then maps the producing thread to a specific leaf node within that tree's Input Layer.
+Distributing initial concurrent writes across disjoint leaf nodes is central to the design: it breaks the convoy effect, diffuses CPU cache-coherency storms, and avoids the memory bus contention that degrades standard lock-free queues under burst load.

+**The Lock-Free Collision Tree (`collision_arch/collision.h`):** The core data structure replaces a linear queue buffer with a shallow, hierarchical tree of atomic nodes, each strictly padded and aligned to a 64-byte cache line boundary to eliminate false sharing.
+Every node holds an atomic sequence guard (`max_seq_seen`), the market payload, and the arrival timestamp.
+Rather than appending to a tail pointer, producers engage in a targeted lock-free overwriting protocol.
+A producer reads the node's sequence guard optimistically: if the guard is newer than the incoming packet, the packet is immediately dropped (conflated) as stale.
+If the producer holds fresher data, it executes an atomic CAS on the sequence guard to claim exclusive ownership and overwrites the payload.
+It then promotes the update to the next hierarchical level, repeating the protocol until it is either conflated by a newer packet or successfully captures the root node.

+**Execution Layer and Non-Blocking Polling:** The Strategy Processing Thread operates entirely independently of producer burst rates, eliminating the producer-consumer backpressure loop.
+It executes a time-multiplexed, non-blocking polling routine across the root nodes of all active asset trees.
+Because producers perform all filtering and conflation upstream, the consumer is relieved of queue-draining operations entirely.
+Each read executes in strict O(1) time: the strategy thread loads the root's sequence guard with acquire semantics, copies the payload and `arrival_tsc`, and performs a final relaxed consistency check to confirm no partial producer write occurred during the read window.

-**Async Logger (`spsc_arch/`):** A lock-free SPSC ring buffer that decouples the hot-path trading logic from cold-path disk I/O, enabling nanosecond-level latency measurement without inducing observer-effect stalls.
+**Async Logger (`spsc_arch/`):** A lock-free SPSC ring buffer decouples hot-path trading logic from cold-path disk I/O, enabling nanosecond-level latency measurement without inducing observer-effect stalls on the critical path.

 ---